k0sproject/k0smotron/docs/capi-use-oci-registry.md

 In this example, a new file entry is configured that references a secret containing the authentication credentials.

 !!! note "Do not forget to set `DOCKER_CONFIG`"
-    To let the Oras CLI use the authentication credentials, export the `DOCKER_CONFIG` environment variable in your `.preStartCommands`, so that it points to the directory containing `config.json` when the machine boots.
+    To let the Oras CLI use the authentication credentials, export the `DOCKER_CONFIG` environment variable in your `.preK0sCommands`, so that it points to the directory containing `config.json` when the machine boots.